Pat Nixon: Education and career

 After graduating from Excelsior High School in 1929, she attended Fullerton College.
 She paid for her education by working odd jobs, including as a driver, a pharmacy manager, a telephone operator, and a typist.
 She also earned money sweeping the floors of a local bank, and from 1930 until 1931, she lived in New York City, working as a secretary and also as a radiographer.

-Determined "to make something out of myself", she enrolled in 1931 at the University of Southern California (USC), where she majored in merchandising.
+Determined "to make something out of [her]self", she enrolled in 1931 at the University of Southern California (USC), where she majored in merchandising.
 A former professor noted that she "stood out from the empty-headed, overdressed little sorority girls of that era like a good piece of literature on a shelf of cheap paperbacks".
 She held part-time jobs on campus, worked as a sales clerk in Bullock's-Wilshire department store, and taught touch typing and shorthand at a high school.
 She also supplemented her income by working as an extra and bit player in the film industry, for which she took several screen tests.
 In this capacity, she made brief appearances in films such as Becky Sharp (1935), The Great Ziegfeld (1936), and Small Town Girl (1936).
 In some cases she ended up on the cutting room floor, such as with her spoken lines in Becky Sharp.
 She told Hollywood columnist Erskine Johnson in 1959 that her time in films was "too fleeting even for recollections embellished by the years" and that "my choice of a career was teaching school and the many jobs I pursued were merely to help with college expenses."
 During the 1968 presidential campaign, she explained to the writer Gloria Steinem, "I never had time to think about things like... who I wanted to be, or who I admired, or to have ideas.
 I never had time to dream about being anyone else.
 I had to work."

 In 1937, Pat Ryan graduated cum laude from USC with a Bachelor of Science degree in merchandising, together with a certificate to teach at the high school level, which USC deemed equivalent to a master's degree.
 Pat accepted a position as a high school teacher at Whittier Union High School in Whittier, California.